BellalaYaswanth/Speech-Recognition/README.md

 Voice Assistant like Apple Siri and Google Speech Recognition!

-1) firstly we need to install these packages requirement.txt for exploring every feature
+1) firstly we need to install these packages like (speech_recognition, pyttsx3, pywhatkit, datetime, wikipedia, pyjokes, webbrowser, os, sys, smtplibfor) exploring every feature

 2) we need to keep surroundings silently